TrevRawr/Personal-Portfolio-Website/README.md

 ## About

 This repository hosts the source code for my personal portfolio website.
 To see the deployed website, [click here](https://trevrawr.github.io/).
-The website is deployed using GitHub Pages in a [separate repository (https://github.com/TrevRawr/TrevRawr.github.io).
+The website is deployed using GitHub Pages in a [separate repository](https://github.com/TrevRawr/TrevRawr.github.io).
 This was done so the site could be deployed as a "User" GitHub Pages website. see the README in the GitHub Pages repository for a more detailed explanation.

 ## Tools Used